A Farewell to Alms: Clark's rejoinder and subsequent publications

-Clark responded to some of his critics, including McCloskey and Voth, in a journal article.
+Clark responded to some of his critics, including McCloskey and Voth, in a journal article for the European Review of Economic History.
 In this article, Clark argues, using an estimate of heritability of wealth derived from his data, that "the wealthy in pre-industrial England had to be different in personality and culture from the poor".
 He says such differences must have been relevant to economic success, and could have been passed on by culture, genetics or a combination of the two.
-However, he goes on to state that "the rich in modern industrial society are genetically different from the poor", according to Clark twin studies show a greater correlation of incomes between identical twins than non-identical twins, and differences in outcomes for biological children versus adopted children.
+However, he goes on to state that "the rich in modern industrial society are genetically different from the poor", citing twin studies showing a greater correlation of incomes between identical twins than non-identical twins, as well as differences in outcomes for biological children versus adopted children.
 He therefore suggests that A Farewell to Alms' hypothesis of how statistically significant genetic differences between the rich and the poor might have arisen "is a very real possibility".

+Other economic historians have since noted that "there is no consistent evidence for the hypothesis that socioeconomic status was positively related to fertility before the demographic transition", and that the idea of the survival of the richest is not empirically clear, with the evidence stronger in Asia and weaker in Europe and North America.